juk0de/mtf2json/README.md

 },
 ```

-Location, facing, quantity, and ammo are all individual keys for each weapon.
+Location, facing, quantity and ammo are all individual keys for each weapon.
 Additionally, each weapon has a slot number that represents its order in the
 MTF file (and on the record sheet).
 Some MTF files contain individual entries
 for identical weapons in the same location (i.e., no quantity at the beginning